hunteke/temoa/docs/source/Documentation.rst

 In combination with the :code:`PeriodRate` parameter, this parameter is used to implement the "single characteristic year" simplification.
-Specifically, instead of trying to account for partial period decommissioning, Temoa assumes that processes can only produce :code:`TechLifeFrac` of their installed capacity.
+Specifically, instead of trying to account for partial period decommissioning, Temoa assumes that processes can only produce :code:`ProcessLifeFrac` of their installed capacity.